 Under constructive possession, it is not required that someone have an illegal drug on their person.
 That means you may be arrested for possession even if you are not holding a controlled substance or have one nearby.

-Here are a few examples where someone may be charged with constructive possession:
+Here are a few examples where someone may be charged with constructive possession in Florida:

 - You are riding in your friend’s car, and your friend is pulled over for speeding.
 The police officer smells marijuana and searches the vehicle with probable cause.
 The officer discovers a bag of marijuana in the trunk.
 Since you were in the car and may have been able to access the marijuana, you may face charges for constructive possession of drugs.